asyncapi/website/pages/blog/websocket-part1.md

 featured: true
 ---

 It is a pretty subjective post.
-I'm gonna share my perspective, taking into account years of experience building backend and frontend with user experience in mind.
+I share my perspective, taking into account years of experience building backend and frontend with user experience in mind.

 >  Everything we hear is an opinion, not a fact.
 Everything we see is a perspective, not the truth.
 ― [Marcus Aurelius](https://www.politifact.com/factchecks/2019/sep/26/viral-image/no-marcus-aurelius-didnt-say-about-opinions-and-fa/)